Pinhas Rutenberg: Socialist and revolutionary

-On 26 March, 1906, Gapon arrived to meet Rutenberg in a rented cottage out of St. Petersburg, and after a month he was found there hanged.
+On 26 March 1906, Gapon arrived to meet Rutenberg in a rented cottage outside Saint Petersburg, and after a month Gapon was found there hanged.
 Rutenberg asserted later that Gapon was condemned by a comrades' court and that three S.R. party combatants overheard their conversation from the next room.
 After Gapon had repeated his collaboration proposal, Rutenberg called the comrades into the room and he left.
 When he returned, Gapon was dead.

-However, the S.R. party leadership refused to assume responsibility, announcing that the execution was undertaken by Rutenberg individually and the cause was a personal one, denying ever having sent their comrades to the meeting on 26 March.
+However, the S.R. party leadership refused to assume responsibility, announcing that the execution was undertaken by Rutenberg individually and that the cause was a personal one, denying ever having sent their comrades to the meeting on 26 March.
 Rutenberg was then condemned and expelled from the party.

 Turn to Zionism

 Forced to emigrate, Rutenberg settled in Italy.
 Away from politics, he concentrated on hydraulic engineering.
 Pondering on specific Jewish problems, he became convinced that the solution was to establish a national home for the Jewish people.

 After World War I broke out, the Zionist movement mainly supported the Entente Powers.
 Rutenberg set the goal to create a Jewish armed force to fight for the Land of Israel.
 He visited European capitals, met prominent politicians and Zionist leaders, and finally joined the efforts of Zeev Jabotinsky and Joseph Trumpeldor to set up the Jewish Legion.
 In May 1915, on Jabotinsky's approval, Rutenberg travelled to the United States to promote this idea among the American Jewry.

 He found strong support among Jewish organizations in New York City.
 Rutenberg endorsed the labour party (Poalei Zion) and cooperated with David Ben-Gurion, Itzhak Ben-Zvi, and Ber Borochov.
 Together with Chaim Zhitlowsky, he founded the American Jewish Congress.
 At the same time, Rutenberg published his book The National Revival of the Jewish People under the pseudonym Pinhas Ben-Ami (in Hebrew: my people's son).

 While in the US, Rutenberg managed to complete a detailed design for utilizing the Land of Israel's hydraulic resources for irrigation and electrical power production, which was his long-time dream.